NixOS/nix/doc/manual/src/command-ref/conf-file-prefix.md

 A missing file is an error unless `!include` is used instead.

 A configuration setting usually overrides any previous value.
-However, you can prefix the name of the setting by `extra-` to *append* to the previous value.
+However, for settings that take a list of items, you can prefix the name of the setting by `extra-` to *append* to the previous value.

 For instance,